-New Orleans specialist DJ Lil' Koko cut her teeth with a three year residency at Ronnie Scott's- DJing and hosting the explosive monthly 'Thursday Mardi Gras’ nights.
-Spinning rare New Orleans RnB, funk and soul with a few detours into the sweaty Bayous of Louisiana, she tours London to bring the rich musical history of New Orleans to the masses.
+New Orleans specialist DJ Lil' Koko cut her teeth with a three year residency at Ronnie Scott's Jazz Club hosting the explosive monthly 'Thursday Mardi Gras’ nights.
+Spinning rare New Orleans RnB, funk and soul with a few detours into the sweaty Bayous of Louisiana, she tours London bringing the rich musical history of New Orleans to the masses.
 Heavily influenced by Tennessee Williams and literature from the Deep South, Lil' Koko spent an extended sabbatical in New Orleans and Cuba in 2010 digging through vaults of New Orleans record shops for buried vinyl treasures, befriending musicians and interviewing cultural icons.
-Returning each year since, she lives and breathes the culture of this mythical city.
+Returning each year since, she lives and breathes the culture of this enigmatic city.

-Featured as guest DJ on Gilles Peterson's Worldwide FM in April 2017, Lil' Koko was interviewed by the legendary BBC 6Music host and played a blistering set on his show.
-Hear this: https://www.mixcloud.com/worldwidefm/dj-lil-koko-19-04-17/
+Featured as guest DJ on Gilles Peterson's Worldwide FM show, Lil' Koko was interviewed by the legendary BBC 6Music host and played a blistering set on his show.
+Hear this:: https://www.mixcloud.com/worldwidefm/dj-lil-koko-19-04-17/

 She hosts her own show 'The New Orleans Strut' on Resonance FM, a unique mix of vinyl, live music, chat and story about New Orleans https://www.mixcloud.com/Resonance/playlists/the-new-orleans-strut/

-For Mardi Gras 2017, she supported The Kansas Smitty’s for the blistering annual ‘Mardi Gras at The Vaults’.
-She supported Son of Dave at The Jamboree in April 2013 mixing up delta blues and swing to match harmonica extraordinaire Dave’s diverse influences.
+She supported new jazz superstars The Kansas Smitty’s for the annual circus inspired ‘Mardi Gras at The Vaults’ and supported Son of Dave at The Jamboree mixing up delta blues and swing to match the harmonica extraordinaire’ diverse influences.

-From mid 2010 to present she co-hosts a monthly residency at Nightjar, London -widening her repertoire to the Swing and jump-jive sounds to match this hidden, internationally acclaimed speakeasy bar.
+From 2010-present she has co-hosted a monthly residency at Nightjar, London -widening her repertoire to the Swing and jump-jive sounds to match this hidden, internationally acclaimed speakeasy bar.
 Her rolling bluesy numbers perfectly spicing up this chic little hideaway.

-One half of the founding crew of ‘Mardi Gras Mambo’- this unique duo organised rollicking authentic New Orleans parties showcasing the best New Orleans inspired bands and DJs, packing hundreds into The New Empowering Church- a tropical warehouse space in Hackney.
-Mardi Gras Mambo has travelled far and wide- transplanting their New Orleans events to The Hootananny and Kaff, Brixton, and The Mardi Gras Mambo room for the outlandish ‘Rumpus’ party outfit at Electroworks, Angel http://www.rumpusparty.co.uk/panto-v-monsters/
+One of the founding members of ‘Mardi Gras Mambo’- this unique collective organised rollicking authentic New Orleans parties packing hundreds into a tropical warehouse space in Hackney.
+Mardi Gras Mambo has travelled far and wide transplanting their New Orleans events all over England.

 Photographer: Ella Haller